kem406/hbot/index.md

 Movement on the x-y plane is completely dictated by whether the two stepper motors turn in the same direction, or rotate opposite of each other.

-The left motor turning clockwise and the right motor turning counter-clockwise, for example, causes tension on the bottom of the x-axis and tension above the x-axis being loosened.
+The left motor turning clockwise and the right motor turning counter-clockwise, for example, causes increased tension on the bottom of the x-axis and relaxed tension above the x-axis.
 This causes a net effect of downward motion.

 If both motors are turning clockwise, this causes tension on the left side of the end effector to increase, while the tension on the right side relaxes.
 This causes a net effect of the end effector moving to the left.